siyoungpark18-oss/Tankobon/README.md

 ## Documentation ##
 For More information on how to use the program, reference the [documentation](https://docs.google.com/document/d/1NNl6HVrSsu0wnXz9jT7q-wDegnqZG6BhiFBO4z1ihXI/edit?tab=t.fnd4odygzbvz) of tankobon.

-## Features ##
+## Tools ##
-- Combine Folders of Images into 1 Folder
+Combine Folders of Image Sets into 1 Folder
-- Combine Folders of Images into 1 PDF
+-Combine manga chapters into a single PDF

-- Use PDFs to get their Source Images
+Convert PDFs to get their Source Images

-- Convert Folders of Images files into a Different file Format to standardize file formats
+Convert Images nested within multiple Folders into Different File Formats -standardize file formats within image sets

-- Name Folders based on the Numbers in their Filename for easier Folder Organization
+Name Folders based on the Numbers in their Filename -allows for easier Folder Organization with alphabetic sorting

-- Name Files based on the Numbers in their Filename to standardize file names
+Find Duplicate Images and Delete them
-- Find Duplicate Images and Delete them — Useful for Deleting Scanalater Advertisements or Repetitive Images
+-Useful for Deleting Scanalater Advertisements or Repetitive Images, like the starting page of webtoons

 And More. . .

-## Costomization ##
+## Features ##
 - Increase and Decrease the size of the text in the Log
 - Dark Mode and Light Mode
 - Choose What tools appear in the sidebar